kambizmir/DS-p2/problem_2.md

 The find_files is implemented recursively.
-The base case is when it sees a file and it will be apended to the result.
+The base case is when it sees a file and it will be appended to the result.
 If there is a folder, then the function calls itself for that folder.

-The folder structure is a general tree structure and the time and space complexity of this recursive code is O(n) in which n is the number of tree nodes.
+The folder structure is a general tree structure.
+The recursive function creates a call stack in which every folder calls the function for its children nodes.
+The function needs to run for all the folder structure tree nodes which means that the time complexity of this recursive code is O(n) in which n is the number of tree nodes, knowing each function call has a constant execution time.
+Similarly for each function call there is some space needed which means the space complexity of call stack is of O(n) too.
+The result list space in of O(m) in which m is the number of files with certain sufiix. m will be always smaller than n so we can say the overall space is of O(n).